A Different Picture Of Vicksburg | Darrin Henry

 Jean’s own work is on display.
 Originally a “wimpy water colour” specialist, Jean realised she needed to “pump up my colour” when she joined the gallery or her work would get “lost in the shuffle.”

 The appeal of the road trip is the unplanned stops, the surprises and nuggets you find along the way.
-The Highway 61 Attic Art Gallery in Vicksburg is the perfect example of this, located directly above the Highway 61 Coffee Shop, on Washington Street.
-Whether you are blessed with talent or just someone with a camera, if Vicksburg is on your travels, do check it out.
+The Highway 61 Attic Art Gallery, Vicksburg is the perfect example of this, located directly above the Highway 61 Coffee Shop, on Washington Street.
+Whether you are blessed with talent or just someone with a camera like me, if Vicksburg is on your travels, do check it out.
 I highly recommend a visit.